thebgacademy/bga-site/content/index.md

 title: Welcome to The Biodiversity Genomics Academy homepage!
 created: 27/02/2024
 ---
-Welcome to The BGA website!
+>[!info]
+>This website is still early in development so will not be complete for sometime.
+If there is anything wrong then please contact me, Damon,  at `dp24@sanger.ac.uk`.
+Likewise if you want to get in early to potentially set up a session, please contact me using the above.
+A better and more formal form will be available soon!

+## What is The BGA?
+The Biodiversity Genomics Academy is a series of **free, open to all, online-only, short, interactive** sessions on how to use the bioinformatics tools and approaches that underpin the [Earth Biogenome Project (EBP)](https://earthbiogenome.org)

-Going forwards this will be the go to site for all things BGA.
-Workshops, talks and guides to guide you through the complicated world of bioinformatics.
+BGA was started with [[BGA23]], also found here on the [original site](https://bga23.org/), however, going forward this will be the go to site for all things BGA!
+All Workshops, talks and guides will be directed to and from here to act as a central point in the eduction of bioinformaticians worldwide!

+BGA23 was the test bed, the team (the one man team at the time, [[Sujai Kumar]]) would have been ecstatic with 20 workshops and ~20 each.
+This culminated in >40 workshops with >1500 attendees.
+Simply amazing!

+For BGA24, we want bigger!
+More workshops and talks, more attendees, more everything!

+The doors arn't open yet but we are working on it!

+## FAQs
+Frequently asked questions can be found here: [[FAQs]]

+However, to get it out of the way quick, sign ups are not yet open!.